Mondo Grass Groundcover

 Dwarf Mondo Grass (dwarf monkey grass, dwarf lilyturf)6-102 to 4 inchesground cover/turf grass substitute, edging, under-planting

-Black Mondo Grass (black dragon, ebony knight)5-106 to 10 inchesground cover, borders, edging, under-planting, rock gardens
+Black Mondo Grass5-106 to 10 inchesground cover, borders, edging, under-planting, rock gardens

 Regular mondo grass is known by its scientific name Ophiopogon japonicus.
 This plant grows to about 6-10 inches tall when mature.
 Small, white flowers appear in summer, but they are covered by the leaves and not very visible.
 Bright blue berries appear in the fall, which will attract birds.